joshmaz/makers-mate/knowledge/Lowell_Makes_Advanced_Topics_v0.5.md

 ### 1.1 Overview

 Lowell Makes operates as a 501(c)(3) nonprofit organization governed by the Board of Directors and the Executive Committee (ExCom).
-The Captains Council represents shop leads and coordinates with ExCom to maintain consistency, safety, and communication.
+The Shop Captains coordinate with ExCom to maintain consistency, safety, and communication.

 ### 1.2 Leadership and Titled Roles